 The quantity and location of new dwellings is the most significant policy issue in the WNDP and this is dependent on site availability, deliverability and sustainability and great care has been taken in assessing these factors.
+(See WNDP 1 Plan Document, WNDP 4 Sustainability Appraisal, WNDP 12 Development Sites Topic Paper).

-As Watlington is close to the M40, we have a long standing problem with through traffic including substantial use of existing routes through the town by HGVs despite the existing 7.5t weight limit restriction.
+As Watlington is close to the M40, we have a long-standing problem with through traffic including substantial use of existing routes through the town by HGVs despite the existing 7.5t weight limit restriction.
 Resultant congestion, mostly at peak times, has led to poor levels of air quality in the town centre and the establishment of an Air Quality Management Area 2009 (AQMA).

-All of our consultation work has established that through traffic volumes are a major concern to both residents and town visitors and the availability of an appropriate alternative route for traffic passing through the town centre is a key factor in deciding on the choice of development sites.
+All of our consultation work has established that through traffic volumes are a major concern to both residents and town visitors and the availability of an appropriate alternative route for traffic currently passing through the town centre is one of the key factors in deciding on the choice of development sites.
 Concern has been expressed as to whether an alternative route will generally increase traffic volumes and whether there would be a detrimental effect on the business and trade conducted in the town centre.